Agamemnon Timeline and Summary

 - Agamemnon curses out Kalchas and then says he'll only give the girl back if he gets something equal in return from one of the other chieftains.

-- When Achilleus opposes this, they get in a heated argument which results in Agamemnon demanding to take Briseis, the girlfriend of Achilleus.
+- When Achilleus opposes this, they get in a heated argument which results in Agamemnon demanding to take Briseis, Achilleus's girlfriend.

 - As we all know, this makes Achilleus super-mad.
 He almost kills Agamemnon, but then winds up just quitting the Achaian team.
 Oh yeah, and getting Zeus to help the Trojans destroy them.